seventhback777/arcade-machine/include/about.md

 It can open the config.txt of each game, read this information from it (here we have to mention config.txt, which is the information that every game uploader must provide), and then convert this information from text information into object attributes for the convenience of using it for config later.

 8.Configuration.h
-Global configuration constants, uniformly managing environment-related parameters such as "resolution, path separator, CPU architecture, operating system type, and executable file extension"
+Global configuration constants, uniformly managing environment-related parameters such as "resolution, path separator, CPU architecture, operating system type, and executable file extension".

 9.Database.h
-The database encapsulation for arcade menu/statistics provides common operation methods such as table creation, addition, deletion, modification, query, and printing, making it convenient for direct invocation elsewhere
+The database encapsulation for arcade menu/statistics provides common operation methods such as table creation, addition, deletion, modification, query, and printing, making it convenient for direct invocation elsewhere.

 10.GameData.h
 To record each round encapsulation, wrote in the database a is fixed: gameData, it exists fields: gamaName, startTime, endTime, rating, highScore.
 It will even provide aggregated statistics: average score, total duration, highest score, etc.